rodneyosodo/bookish-rotary-phone-blog/blog2-12facor.md

 MQTT uses a PUSH/SUBSCRIBE architecture to run on top of TCP/IP.
 There are two sorts of systems in MQTT architecture: clients and brokers.
 The server with which the clients communicate is known as a broker.
 Client messages are received by the broker, who then forwards them to other clients.
 Clients connect to the broker rather than communicating directly with one another.

+When a client (known as a "publisher") wants to spread information, it will publish to a specific topic, and the broker will then send that information to any customers (known as "subscribers") that have subscribed to that subject.

+Any client can be both a publisher and a subscriber.
+The clients are usually unaware of each other and are only aware of the broker who acts as an intermediary.
+The "pub/sub model" is a popular term for this structure.

 MQTT also reduces transmissions by using a well-defined, compact message structure.
 In comparison to HTTP, each message has a fixed header of only 2 bytes.

 ### OTA